Death and funeral of Lee Teng-hui

-Lee Teng-hui, former president of the Republic of China, died of septic shock and multiple organ dysfunction at Taipei Veterans General Hospital on 30 July 2020.
+Lee Teng-hui, former President of the Republic of China, died at age 97 of septic shock and multiple organ dysfunction at Taipei Veterans General Hospital on 30 July 2020.

 President Tsai Ing-wen instructed a memorial to be set up at the Taipei Guest House from 1 to 16 August and the national flag to be flown at half-mast for three days starting 31 July.
 Lee was cremated on 14 August after a private funeral service and his ashes were interred at the Special Honour Zone of the Wu Chih-shan Military Cemetery on 7 October.
 He was commemorated at a public memorial service on 19 September.

 Illness and death

 On 8 February 2020, Lee was hospitalised at Taipei Veterans General Hospital after choking while drinking milk and retained in the hospital under observation due to lung infection concerns.
 Later, he was diagnosed with aspiration pneumonia caused by pulmonary infiltration, and was subsequently intubated.
 President Tsai Ing-wen, Vice-president Lai Ching-te and Premier Su Tseng-chang visited Lee at the hospital on 29 July 2020.
 On 30 July, after a pastor's last prayer and accompanied by his family, Lee died of multiple organ failure and septic shock at Taipei Veterans General Hospital at 7:24 pm, aged 97 (98 in some sources, by East Asian age reckoning).